Gower-metric/gower-metric/README.md

 Implementation of Gower's Metric in Python.

+## How to Python Gower

+Before we dive into details about Gower's metric, please feel free to check out [example](./examples/) and [comparison](./comparison/) sections.

 ## Gower characteristics

 In 1971, Gower introduced a general similarity coefficient that encompasses several existing measures as special cases, making it adaptable to various scenarios.